akebrissman/python-lab/projects/Project1/README.md

 #### Data requirements
 1. Location features (CSV File with the following data per location)
    * Number of people (Number of people living in the area)
-   * Avg income (The avarage income of the people in the area)
+   * Avg income (The average income of the people in the area)
    * Percentage of apartments (% of apartments)
    * Percentage of flats (% of owned flats)
    * Percentages of EV (% of Electric Vehicles)